 7 easy pregnancy lunch ideas

-Quick and easy 'pitta pizza'.
-Put chopped tomatoes and other vegetables such as peppers or mushrooms onto a baguette and sprinkle grated cheese on top.
+This is a quick and easy cheat’s pizza.
+Put chopped tomatoes and other vegetables such as peppers or mushrooms onto pita bread, flatbread or a baguette and sprinkle grated cheese on top.
 Put it under the grill to melt the cheese.
-Mozzarella and cheddar cheese are great for melting and both are safe to eat during pregnancy.

-Tinned sardines or mackerel on wholemeal toast with sliced tomato.
+Tinned sardines or mackerel on wholemeal toast with sliced tomato

-Vegetable soup, with a wholemeal bun.
+Vegetable soup, with a wholemeal bun

-Baked beans with some bread or toast on the side.
+Baked beans with some bread or toast on the side

 Veggie chickpea dahl